Meiting-Wang/Meiting-Wang.github.io/about.md

 ### Hi, I'm Meiting Wang

-I'm interesting in LaTeX, Stata, and some magical stuff.
+I'm interesting in LaTeX, Stata, and some magical things.
 Welcome to my blog.